dantheman213/JackTheVideoRipper/README.md

 This app is currently in pre-release and not everything will work correctly.
 Please standby for further updates.

-##### Why is `youtube-dl` not bundled but rather downloaded when Windows Installer runs?
+##### Why is `yt-dlp` not bundled but rather downloaded when Windows Installer runs?

-This has to do with `youtube-dl`'s features and functionality. `youtube-dl` is constantly evolving and updating to make sure it is working with the latest changes made by streaming providers.
-Because of the ever changing nature bundling the current version of `youtube-dl` doesn't make sense.
+This has to do with `yt-dlp`'s features and functionality. `yt-dlp` is constantly evolving and updating to make sure it is working with the latest changes made by streaming providers.
+Because of the ever changing nature bundling the current version of `yt-dlp` doesn't make sense.
 It will likely be out of date already by the time a user runs the installer.
 Most other software, like bundled apps `vcredist-x86` or `ffmpeg`, are extremely stable and do not need to be altered frequently to work correctly.

+##### Why are you using `yt-dlp` over `youtube-dl`?

+`youtube-dl` isn't being actively developed.
+The last release, as of this writing, was in December of 2021. `yt-dlp` is an excellent fork of `youtube-dl` with lots of updates and bug fixes.